Exorcism0666/LcdDem/games/default/readme.txt

+If you want to install the game and play in local mode:

-　　　L c d D e m
+縲縲縲L c d D e m

 This is a Yume Nikki fangame.